vuepress-theme-hope/vuepress-theme-hope/docs/pwa2/src/config.md

 ::: warning

-We recommand you to set favicon for your site
+We recommend you to set favicon for your site

 :::